theupdateframework/pep-on-pypi-with-tuf/README.rst

    project.

-2. No pair of project transaction processes must concurrently work on *bins* projects that belong to the same delegated *bins* targets role.
+2. No pair of project transaction processes must concurrently work on *pypi-signed* projects that belong to the same delegated *pypi-signed* targets role.

 These rules MUST be observed so that metadata is not read from or written to inconsistently.